hexointed/Thuquhux/README.md

 ========

 --------
-Copyright (c) 2013 Elias Forsberg, Charles Gilljam
+Copyright (c) 2013 Elias Forsberg, Charles Gilljam, Joline Granath

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by